bthiru005c/iris_cloud_code/README.md

 When cloudcode receives a [HTTP request](#post-v1event), cloudcode looks up the *triggers* list to determine if a script has to be executed.
 The combination of app domain and event type determines a trigger.
-Each trigger is associated with a scrpt that gets executed.
+Each trigger is associated with a script that gets executed.

 *NOTE: THE TRIGGERS FILE MUST BE NAMED *triggers.json**